spatie/laravel-query-builder/docs/features/filtering.md

 ## Disallowed filters

-Finally, when trying to filter on properties that have not been allowed using `allowedFilters()` an `InvalidFilterQuery` exception will be thrown.
-It's exception message contains a list of allowed filters.
+Finally, when trying to filter on properties that have not been allowed using `allowedFilters()` an `InvalidFilterQuery` exception will be thrown along with a list of allowed filters.

 ## Exact filters